Step-by-step instructions for connecting your Abilis to the internet, configuring your local network,

 controlled redundant data with every transmission, so the receiver can

-the bandwidth cost for voice, remote-control signalling, and any flow where
+bandwidth cost for voice, remote-control signalling, and any flow where

 retransmission delays would break the experience.